shinefield/mangoszerodocumentation/database/world/quest-template.rst

 .. note::

-    this is intended to reward extra reputation.
+    This is intended to reward extra reputation.
 Normal reputation is awarded automatically by the server.

 RewRepFaction2